ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: ICPO

 Preference advantage scores essentially reflect the model's self-assessment of the relative merits of different responses within a group.
 This intuition stems from the observation that LLMs often exhibit lower probabilities when encountering unfamiliar tasks or lacking sufficient knowledge reserves ~\cite{Katie-Kang-2024}.
 By incorporating self-confidence as an additional reward, ICPO guides the policy to proactively learn from undervalued responses, thereby uncovering underutilized knowledge.
 Specifically, we first sort responses within a sampled group in ascending order based on their intrinsic preferences (i.e., responses with lower intrinsic probabilities are assigned earlier ranking positions).
 The sorting process is represented as:

 where $L_i$ represents the effective length of $o_i$ (i.e., the number of non-padding tokens), $\pi_\theta(o_t \mid o_{<t}, s)$ denotes the probability of model generating token $o_t$ at position $t$, and $\pi_\theta(o_i|s)$ denotes the sequence-level probability of response $o_i$.
-We normalize probabilities based on the number of tokens to ensure fair comparison across responses of varying lengths and prevent bias toward shorter responses.
-This ranking structure, which is solely dominated by generation probabilities, is decoupled from external rewards, thereby avoiding noise interference from such rewards.
+We normalize probabilities based on effective length to ensure fair comparison across responses and prevent bias toward shorter responses.
+This ranking structure, which is solely dominated by generation probabilities, is decoupled from external rewards, thereby avoiding noise interference from external rewards.

 Based on the sorting results, we construct all valid preference pairs $(o_i, o_j)$ satisfying the partial order relation where $o_i$ is strictly ranked ahead of $o_j$.
 The preference pair set is defined as: